 “He was apparently contracted by the Post Office Department to go out and take pictures of the airmail activities at the airfield in Omaha,” she continues.
 “And he took pictures of everything.
 Not just the obvious things like the people, the pilots and the operations—he took pictures of the buildings and the administrators, field equipment like floodlights, and the dollies put under the aircraft.”

 The pilots’ portraits—usually shot against the white clapboard hangar wall of the Fort Crook airfield in Omaha—can stand alone as works of fine art.
-There’s Tex Marshall (see photo gallery at right), leaning against the clapboard and showing just a hint of a smile.
+There’s Tex Marshall, leaning against the clapboard and showing just a hint of a smile.

 “I think Dewell had a great way when he photographed people of really capturing the moment and their personalities,” says Keiser.
 “I always had the impression that Dewell just kind of grabbed people as they went past.
 Kind of like, ‘Oh, here, just give me a moment and stand here.’
 So that sense of people sort of paused in the midst of their activities is evident in his photographs.”